 When plans for the present Juvenile Justice Center facility were still in the preliminary stages, a primary consideration in deciding what the size of the new building would be was out-of-circuit placements and placements by the Division of Youth Services.
-By 2000, 13th Circuit's need for male detention rooms increased to the point that it was necessary to decline most requests for services from other circuits and the Division of Youth Services.
+By 2000, the 13th Circuit's need for male detention rooms increased to the point that it was necessary to decline most requests for services from other circuits and the Division of Youth Services.
 Planning began on expansion of the facility.
 On October 4, 2004, the facility expansion was completed and ready for occupancy.
 The expanded facility included 12 additional male detention rooms, an enlarged admissions area, extra storage on the detention wing, an enlarged school classroom/dayroom in the detention area, an enlarged school classroom area on the program wing, an enlarged library and an enlarged kitchen with a walk-in freezer and refrigerator.
 The facility expansion has allowed for increased bed availability for contracting circuits and the Division of Youth Services.
-Currently, 9 other regional circuits (10th, 12th, 14th, 15th, 18th, 20th, 40th, 41st and 45th) and the Division of Youth Services contract with the Juvenile Justice Center for detention and evaluation services, based upon availability of resident rooms at the Center.
-In 2017, detention services were also provided to the 16th and 26th circuits.
+Currently, 8 other regional circuits (10th, 12th, 15th, 16th, 18th, 20th, 40th, and 41st) and the Division of Youth Services contract with the Juvenile Justice Center for detention and evaluation services, based upon availability of resident rooms at the Center.
+In 2018, detention services were also provided to the 14th circuit.